okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ### Syntax for All Other Operations

-See <https://developer.okta.com/docs/reference/api/policy/#policy-api-operations> for request syntax for all operations.
+See <https://developer.okta.com/docs/reference/api/policy/#policy-api-operations> for request syntax for all other operations.

 ## Okta Identity Engine Policy Objects

-Okta Identity Engine introducing a set of new Policy and Rule objects that are different from the existing Policy and API objects.
-These are the objects:
+Okta Identity Engine introduces a set of new Policy and Rule objects that are different from the existing Policy and API objects:

 * [IdP Routing Policy Object](#idp-routing-policy-object)
 * [IdP Routing Rule Object](#idp-routing-rule-object)